Carlos Bell

-Carlos R. Bell (born September 21, 1947) is a former American football running back, fullback, and tight end who played one season in the National Football League for the New Orleans Saints in 1971.
-He also played for the Richmond Roadrunners/Saints of the Atlantic Coast Football League.
+Carlos R. Bell (born September 21, 1947) is an American former professional football running back, fullback, and tight end who played one season in the National Football League (NFL) for the New Orleans Saints in 1971.
+He also played for the Richmond Roadrunners/Saints of the Atlantic Coast Football League (ACFL).

 Early life

-Carlos Bell was born on September 21, 1947 in Clinton, Oklahoma.
+Bell was born on September 21, 1947, in Clinton, Oklahoma.
 He went to high school at Clinton (OK).

 College career

 Bell went to college at Houston.
 In 1967 he had 14 rushes for 139 yards and 2 touchdowns.
 In 1968 he had 107 rushes for 691 yards and 5 touchdowns.